stevenmoen/stat_992_project/README.md

 ## 3.2 Check temporal correlation

-The data comes as a time series.
-We expect team’s “ability” varies through time, because of changes in players, coaches, funding, etc. It is better to train a predictive model with more recent data, other than using all the historical data.
-A common technique to inspect the temporal structure is through auto-correlation.
-For each season, we fit a Bradley-Terry model for each season, and compute the Spearman correlation of the estimated team score between each pair of seasons.
-As the correlation decays fast through years, with a median value of 0.35 between consecutive years, we decide to train the Bradley-Terry model using only data from the previous season.
+The data is structured as a time series.
+We expect that the "ability" of teams varies through time, because of changes in players, coaches, injuries, etc. Therefore, it is better to train a predictive model using more recent data, rather than using all of the historical data.
+A common technique to inspect the temporal structure is through autocorrelation.
+For each season, we fit a Bradley-Terry model, and then compute the Spearman correlation of the estimated team score between each pair of seasons.
+The correlation decays rapidly between years, with a median value of 0.35 between consecutive years, which supports our decision to use a limited amount of historical data for training model.
+Thus, we have decided to train the Bradley-Terry model using only data from the previous season.

 ``` r
 ### fit BT by season ###